Citron melon, or “jam melon“, is related to watermelon.

 Soil: rich, deep, well-drained – Bloom: summer – Harvest: late summer, fall

 Keen growers know that citron melon is a valuable heirloom fruit.
-Indeed, the neutral taste helps make more delicate fruits go a longer way when making jams and jellies.
+Indeed, the neutral taste helps other, more delicate, fruits go a long way when making jams and jellies.

 Growing and caring for citron melon

 Citron melon grows as an annual vegetable or fruit in:

 - hot climates with a rainy and a dry season.

 In tropical climates or places with mild winters, the same plant may keep growing and fruiting throughout the seasons for several years.

 Sowing from seeds is the most common way to grow it.

 Make sure soil is very rich and deep.